For Orcas and Salmon, This Dam Plan Is a Disaster

 While the federal agencies have failed in their mandate, people are already working together toward the greatest river restoration and salmon recovery in history .

 If you care about salmon, orcas, and healthy rivers, it’s time to speak up.
-Tell the federal agencies they are on the wrong track again.
-Tell Governors Inslee and Brown they are on the right track: Working together, we can solve this problem.
+Tell governors Inslee and Brown that they’re on the right track, and let our leaders in Congress know that by working together, we can solve this problem.
 The time to do that is now, before the salmon and the orcas finish their swim to extinction — because once they do that, there is no going back.